v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-csv.md

 To create a separate .csv file for each dataset, structure the data in this way:

-* Add all fields you want to import to the file
+* Add all fields you want to import to the file.

-* Required fields are "PersonId" and "StartDate"
+* Required fields are "PersonId" and "StartDate".

-* All business data should be tallied at a monthly and per-person level
+* All business data should be tallied at a monthly and per-person level.

 * "StartDate" should represent a month’s data and the date should represent the first of the month.
 For example, January 2024 should be represented as 1/1/2024.
 At least three months of business data is recommended.

-* Add a column for each business outcome metric you would like to analyze
+* Add a column for each business outcome metric you would like to analyze.

 >[!Note]
 > You'll need to upload numeric business outcome data to be used in any of the reports in advanced insights.